cfgnunes/nautilus-scripts/README.md

 # Nautilus scripts

-This is a collection of scripts designed to enhance the functionality of file managers such as [GNOME Files](https://gitlab.gnome.org/GNOME/nautilus), [Caja](https://github.com/mate-desktop/caja), and [Nemo](https://github.com/linuxmint/nemo).
+This project is a collection of scripts designed to enhance the functionality of file managers such as [GNOME Files](https://gitlab.gnome.org/GNOME/nautilus), [Caja](https://github.com/mate-desktop/caja), and [Nemo](https://github.com/linuxmint/nemo).

 ![screenshot](.assets/screenshot.png)